Table of Contents[Hide][Show]

 Recommendation for Sugar Substitutes and Type 2 Diabetes

-With that said some people can’t stand the taste of stevia and prefer to reach for sugar alcohols, or monk fruit extract.
+With that said some people can’t stand the taste of stevia and prefer to reach for monk fruit extract.
+It comes down to personal preference in taste.

 Other Questions about Sweeteners